facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 The Markdown environment supports basic Markdown syntax, but also includes a number of specialty extensions to enhance and extend the Markdown environment.

+/// tip | CommonMark Support
+If CommonMark support is desired, see how to configure the optional [CommonMark parser](#commonmark-parser)
+@frostming/marko.
+It doesn't have the same various extensions, but will providea more modern basic parsing of Markdown and provides a GitHub Flavored Markdown mode as well.
+///

 Due to the `minihtml` environment that Sublime uses, the type of tags and CSS that can be used are a bit limited.
 MdPopups provides a CSS that includes most of the common supported tags that can be used.
 Then few specific extensions (that work well within the `minihtml` environment) have been selected to provide support for a some additional useful